ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 ::: Question
-a) How many degrees does the compass needle deflect when the electromagnet is originally powered at $4\ cm$ away?
+a) How many degrees does the compass needle deflect when the electromagnet is originally powered at 4 cm away?

-b) How many degrees does the compass needle deflect when the electromagnet is $8\ cm$ away?
-Is the deflection at $8\ cm$ smaller or greater than the one at $4\ cm$ away?
+b) How many degrees does the compass needle deflect when the electromagnet is 8 cm away?
+Is the deflection at 8 cm smaller or greater than the one at 4 cm away?
 What can you conclude about the magnetic field strength at the two distances?

 c) At what distance is the needle&rsquo;s deflection just barely noticeable?

 d) How does the needle&rsquo;s deflection change once the iron core is placed into the coil in comparison to when the core was an air core?
-What can you conclude about the magnetic field strength when we place an iron code into an air core electromagnet?
+What can you conclude about the magnetic field strength when we place an iron core into an air core electromagnet?
 :::
 :::